-During the consultation period concerns were received regarding car parking for the use, specifically the availability of on-street parking.
 In accordance with the Parking Policy, where a use is not listed, the requirement is to be determined by the City by a site specific management plan.
+In addition, concerns were received during the consultation period regarding car parking for the use, specifically the availability of on-street parking.
 The applicant has provided a Parking Management Plan (which is included as Attachment 3), and proposes a total of four bays to be provided on site, dedicated to staff.
-Volunteers and visitors are proposed to access the subject site through public transport and alternative transport methods, or by utilising on-street parking within the vicinity of the subject site.
+Volunteers and visitors are proposed to access the subject site through public transport and alternative transport methods, or by utilising on-street parking within the vicinity of the subject side.